Popover

 </Popover>

 You can remove most of the Popover content styles by using the headless variant.
-It can be useful, when you want to customize how the content looks like.
-For example, to add a border color to it or to show an image component without rendering a card wrapper around it.
+This is useful when you want to customize the content's appearance.
+For example, you can add a border color or show an image component without rendering a card wrapper around it.

-You can apply custom styles by using both approaches: rendering another component inside the Popover.Content or adding a className to it.
+You can apply custom styles by rendering another component inside the Popover.Content or by adding a className to it.
 When using the headless variant, you still have access to all Popover properties.

 <Popover variant="headless">